 Development of continuity plans and final demo day.

 About nature-based solutions

-Although demand for carbon offsets is growing (300 major companies have already made ambitious climate pledges), a number of challenges surrounding NbS are limiting their further development.
+Although demand for carbon offsets is growing (hundreds of major companies have already made ambitious climate pledges), a number of challenges surrounding NbS are limiting their further development.
 Two key challenges include: